Homoglyph

 overlaid.
 In the image, both characters are set in Helvetica LT Std Roman.

-In orthography and typography, a homoglyph is one of two or more graphemes, characters, or glyphs with shapes that appear identical or very similar but may have differing meaning.
+In orthography and typography, a homoglyph is a glyph that is used for either of a pair (or more) of distinct graphemes, or even a glyph whose shape appears identical or very similar to the glyph used for another grapheme.
 The designation is also applied to sequences of characters sharing these properties.